-While it may only work until you have your child into a good routine, the more she hears you praise her for wearing her glasses, the more her brain will reinforce the idea that she should be wearing them more often.
-You can also work into the conversation how she is improving her eye health by doing so and reducing the risk of her vision getting worse.
+While it may only work until you have your child into a good routine, the more she hears you praise her for wearing her glasses, the more her brain reinforces the idea that she should wear them more often.
+You can also work into the conversation about how she is improving her eye health by doing so and reducing the risk of her vision getting worse.

 In contrast, try not to nag your child about their glasses.
 Children don’t work well with nagging.
 She will see glasses-wearing as one more chore to do; of course, no child wants that.

 One way to avoid that nagging is to create a routine that includes putting glasses on at a specific time in the morning.
 Getting a child into a routine is helpful and may reduce fighting over many hygienic activities, like washing face and hands or brushing hair and teeth.
 A chart might be necessary to get a routine started.
 Young children might enjoy bright colors and stickers.
 A weekly reward for completing tasks will be a sure way to get your child to check off as many tasks as are listed.

 One thing that should not be on the chart would be finding the glasses.
 Your child’s glasses should have a special place where he knows where to get them.
 Keep a hard case in this place so he knows where to put the glasses when it’s time to go to bed at night.
 Make putting on glasses a logical step in the routine, maybe after getting dressed.
 When it’s decided when the glasses go on, then you can choose where to store them until they are ready to be worn.

 Get Teachers, Coaches, and Other Adults on Board